duleorlovic/blog/_posts/2020-12-23-amazon-aws-ec2-auto-scaling-and-elastic-load-balancing.md

 # list instances
 cap production elbas:ssh
 ```
+It could be that new instances are started from old image and that is preventing
+capistrano to deploy code to all instances.
+You can go to auto scaling group and
+set maximum capacity 1 and than deploy.

 Static ip address on load balancer
 It can be done on Network Load Balancer